-Britax Car Seats - The Ultimate Comparison Tables
+Britax Car Seats - The Ultimate Comparison Charts

 Britax is long-established as a world leader in the car seat industry, making a first-class line of infant car seats, convertible car seats, and booster seats.
 For more than 70 years, Britax has innovated sleeker and safer car seat designs.

 In 1996, after becoming a best seller in Europe, the company launched a line of car seats in the United States.
 Today, Britax car seats for small children are categorized into two groups: